mattleibow/Hybridisms/Hybridisms.Client.WebAssembly/README.md

 1. Create shared component and service interface libraries
 2. Build web client implementations using HTTP APIs
 3. Implement the same interfaces in native clients
-4. Use Aspire ClientStub projects to share configuration

 ---
 *This README describes the hybrid web techniques demonstrated by the Hybridisms.Client.WebAssembly project as of May 2025.*